tobyhodges/ModernStats_Git/episodes/05-track_changes.md

 exercises: 0
 questions:
 - "How do I record changes in Git?"
-- "How do I check the status of my version control repository?
+- "How do I check the status of my version control repository?"
 - "How do I record notes about what changes I made and why?"

 objectives: